Whiteknight/ParserObjects/docs/parsers_core.md

 ### Right Apply Zero or More Parser

-The `RightApplyZeroOrMore` parser is for right-associative recursion.
+The `RightApplyZeroOrMoreParser` is for right-associative recursion.
 It is conceptually similar to the `LeftApplyZeroOrMore` parser, but with right-recursion.
 It parses an item and then attempts to parse a separator followed by a recursion to itself.
 The pseudo-BNF for it is:

 ```
 self := <item> (<middle> <self>)?